theKlysm/pokedex-online-project/README.md

 # pokedex-online-project
-Site with the pokedex, made with html, css and javascript.
+Pokedex website made using html, css and javascript.